Abhinav-Shrivas/Todo_list/Readme.md

 ## Features ✨

-* **Responsive Design**: The application is designed to be usable across different screen sizes.
 * **Add and Manage Tasks**: Easily add new tasks to your list.
 * **Mark as Complete**: Click on a task's checkbox to mark it as completed.
 * **Delete Tasks**: Remove tasks you no longer need.